How do AI sales agents learn over time?

 When a supervisor (human or director agent) writes a coaching note — "Lead with compliance angle for healthcare CTOs" — that note is stored as a typed procedural memory block on the agent's Personal Brain.
 It's assigned a high importance score.

-On the next heartbeat, the context assembly step retrieves the top-N memory blocks by importance × recency × relevance to the current task.
-The coaching note surfaces and shapes the agent’s reasoning for that cycle.
-It surfaces again on subsequent relevant cycles.
-A single coaching note can inform 20–30 future cycles over the next quarter.
+On the next heartbeat, context assembly retrieves the top-N memory blocks ranked by importance, recency, and relevance to the current task.
+That coaching note surfaces and shapes the agent's reasoning for that cycle — and keeps surfacing on every relevant cycle afterward.
+A single note can steer 20–30 future cycles over the next quarter.

 How do performance signals feed back in?

 When a prospect replies to an outreach email, that reply is a signal.
-The agent can observe that a specific subject line format had a higher open rate, that a particular ICP segment responded more frequently, or that a specific objection came up repeatedly.
-These observations are written as learning-type memory blocks.
+The agent observes that a specific subject line format drove higher open rates, that a particular ICP segment replied at twice the rate, or that the same pricing objection appeared in three consecutive conversations.
+Each observation is written as a learning-type memory block.

 How does team-level learning work?

-When a learning or pattern from one agent is important enough to be useful across the whole team, it can be promoted to the Team Brain.
-An SDR discovers that a specific signal correlates with faster close rates — a director agent can promote this finding to the Team Brain, where the Account Executive, Marketing Manager, and Ad Manager all see it on their next cycle.
+When a pattern from one agent has cross-role value, a director agent promotes it to the Team Brain.
+An SDR discovers that job change signals correlate with faster close rates — that finding gets promoted, and on their next cycle, the Account Executive, Marketing Manager, and Ad Manager all have access to it.

 Does the underlying AI model get retrained?